singerdmx/flutter-quill/README.md

 > [!NOTE]
 >
-> You can get all standard shortcuts using `standardCharactersShortcutEvents` or `standardSpaceShorcutEvents`
+> You can get all standard shortcuts using `standardCharactersShortcutEvents` or `standardSpaceShorcutEvents`.

-To see an example of this, you can check [customizing_shortcuts](./doc/customizing_shortcuts.md)
+To see an example of this, refer to [shortcut events](./doc/customizing_shortcuts.md) page.

 ## 🌐 Translation

 The package offers translations for the toolbar and editor widgets, it will follow the system locale unless you set your own locale.

-See the [translation](./doc/translation.md) page for more info
+See the [translation](./doc/translation.md) page for more info.

 ## 🧪 Testing